 (Please note: some content may not be complete on the beta site.).

 The Quantum Optics Group

 Sources, detectors and metrology—We develop and learn how to characterize non-classical sources and single-photon detectors.
-It turns out that detectors of single photons cannot be merely characterized by detection efficiency, so …
+It turns out that it is not enough to characterize detectors of single photons by detection efficiency …

 Quantum Biophotonics—Faint light detection is a staple in biology- used from systems biology research to bioassays for biomanufacturing and healthcare diagnostics.

 Memory—Critical to quantum information applications is the need to store a quantum state while other qbits are created or processed.

 Universal Quantum Bus—If quantum computers are ever to be realized, they likely will be made of different types of parts that will need to share information with one another, just like the memory and logic circuits in …

 Applications of Quantum Information—Theory is being developed and used to devise methods for preserving and exploiting the quantum behavior of ever-larger systems for metrology, communication, and information processing.